CFHArchive/Impervium/README.md

 ###Compiling
 Official Impervium Builds are compiled to run with Java 6.
 The reason for this is to allow people who do not stay up-to-date with the latest Java versions to run Impervium without needing to download anything prior to running it.

+###License
+Impervium is licensed uner the GNU GENERAL PUBLIC LICENSE Version 3.
+More details available in LICENSE file.